Grigoriym/Cashier/README.md

 - [ ] Make usable caching of data
 - [ ] Is SingleLiveData a good choice?
 But I have no other options with compose, at least for now.
 - [ ] Compose has problems with the soft keyboard.
-- [ ] I have not a general ui kit, And I need a designer
+- [ ] I do not have a general ui kit, And I need a designer
 - [ ] [Structural and navigation anti-patterns in multi-module and modularized applications](https://proandroiddev.com/structural-and-navigation-anti-patterns-in-modularized-android-applications-a7d667e35cd6)
 - [x] In perspective, Dagger 2 is better for multi module app.
 - [x] Using Dagger2 try to remove all inject lateinit